 Now, unfortunately, that’s all you can do with aWallet.
 There’s nothing much exciting.

 #2. aWallet is available on iOS and Android smartphones and works smoothly even without any internet connection.
+You can also backup and restore from one device to another, which is a staple of almost every password manager tool today.

 Moreover, it automatically syncs your data across all the devices if you use the cloud version of the software.